 Ever since the success of Phone Booth (2002), we have seen a spate of what I have termed conceptual economy thrillers, which attempt to set their dramas in the smallest space possible.
 Phone Booth was designed around the novelty of containing its protagonist inside the title cubicle for the duration of the film.
-There have been a number of other films that have built out on this idea with the likes of Black Water (2007), which took place in a tree as the cast were being menaced by a crocodile in the water below; Wind Chill (2007), a ghost story set inside a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds trapped inside a coffin; Frozen (2010) with three characters trapped in mid-air on a ski chairlift; The Night Chronicles 1: Devil (2010) about five people trapped in an elevator with The Devil; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in crashed SUVs; Landmine Goes Click (2015) with a character trapped standing on a landmine; and The Shallows (2016) in which Blake Lively is starnded on a rock by the tide and meanced by a lurking shark.
+There have been a number of other films that have built out on this idea with the likes of Black Water (2007), which took place in a tree as the cast were being menaced by a crocodile in the water below; Wind Chill (2007), a ghost story set inside a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds trapped inside a coffin; Frozen (2010) with three characters trapped in mid-air on a ski chairlift; The Night Chronicles 1: Devil (2010) about five people trapped in an elevator with The Devil; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in crashed SUVs; Landmine Goes Click (2015) with a character trapped standing on a landmine; The Shallows (2016) in which Blake Lively is stranded on a rock by the tide and menaced by a lurking shark; and Serpent (2017) with a couple trapped in a tent with a deadly snake.

 The premise for 200 Degrees has been fairly much stolen from Buried.
 Buried had Ryan Reynolds trapped in a coffin; by contrast, this has Eric Balfour locked inside a room in a warehouse with heat lamps that are gradually raising the temperature to the titular 200 degree.
 (The influence of Buried seems to be made overt in the naming of Eric Balfours character Ryan).
 Buried remained inside the coffin for the duration of the show and had Reynolds only reacting to other people via his cellphone; this similarly stays inside a locked room, although does break the containment in the concluding scenes that have Balfour exiting and interacting with other people.
 200 Degrees has also borrowed some of its premise from Phone Booth in the idea of the situation being orchestrated by a mystery figure who is determined to peel apart and expose the lies and hypocrisies of its self-centred protagonists life.